 Coworker Conversations has been well-received amongst our employees, and people were eager to speak with colleagues they have not spoken to since work from home started in mid-March.

-One of our Creative Producers, told me after our first week of the initiative, “Coworker Conversations are really cool because in a time where we are feeling more isolated, it’s a nice opportunity to get to connect with team members that we don’t usually get to have a more meaningful conversation with.”
+Our Creative Producer, Denis McInerny, told me after our first week of the initiative, “Coworker Conversations are really cool because in a time where we are feeling more isolated, it’s a nice opportunity to get to connect with team members that we don’t usually get to have a more meaningful conversation with.”

 I am excited to see where these conversations take us and how it continues to develop our employee relationships outside of the office environment.